A vast undertaking

 Although the team had state-of-the-art equipment, the location was remote.
 It was also the height of the First World War and, with the war effort and conscription of soldiers, labor was in short supply.
 The construction of the dam was completed in December 1917, one month ahead of schedule.
 At the time it was commissioned, it was the biggest construction project ever completed in Québec and it created the largest reservoir in the world.
 The dam has since come to be known as the guardian of the Rivière Saint-Maurice.

-The Québec Streams Commission was mandated to build a dam to regulate the rushing waters of the Rivière Saint-Maurice.
+The Québec Streams Commission [information in French only] was mandated to build a dam to regulate the rushing waters of the Rivière Saint-Maurice.
 Based on information provided by the Saint-Maurice Hydraulic Company, a subsidiary of the Shawinigan Water and Power Company specialized in construction, the Commission completed preliminary studies and launched a call for tenders.
-The Saint-Maurice Construction Company was awarded the contract in 1915 and teamed up with the Fraser Brace Company, with whom it had just completed the construction of the Les Cèdres generating station, in Montérégie.
+The Saint-Maurice Construction Company was awarded the contract in 1915 and teamed up with the Fraser Brace Company, with whom it had just completed the construction of the Les Cèdres generating station [information in French only], in Montérégie.
 The companies would face several technical challenges along the way.

 Building in the middle of a forest